Switching classical and quantum nonreciprocities with spinning photonics: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-H.J. is supported by the National Natural Science Foundation of China (Grants No.\,11935006, No.\,11774086, and No.\,1217050862) and the Science and Technology Innovation Program of Hunan Province (Grant No.\,2020RC4047).
-R.H. is supported by the Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowships for Research in Japan (No.\,P22018).
+H.J. is supported by the National Natural Science Foundation of China (Grants No.~11935006 and No.~11774086) and the Science and Technology Innovation Program of Hunan Province (Grant No.~2020RC4047).
+R.H. is supported by the Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowships for Research in Japan (No.~P22018).
+X.-W.X. is supported by the National Natural Science Foundation of China (NSFC) (Grants No.~12064010 and No.~12247105), Natural Science Foundation of Hunan Province of China (Grant No.~2021JJ20036), and the science and technology innovation Program of Hunan Province (Grant No.~2022RC1203).